Torajabu/Standard-ML-Algorithms---Python/README.md

 # Standard ML Algorithms - Python

-This repository contains Python implementations of various standard machine learning algorithms.
+This repository contains my local Python implementations of various standard machine learning algorithms.
 These implementations utilize libraries such as Scikit-learn, Matplotlib, and NumPy.

 ## About
 This repository provides a collection of Python scripts that demonstrate the implementation of machine learning algorithms.
 The algorithms are implemented using various Python libraries.